thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

     and when you are ready.
 On in dev when working on a new feature, on in test when it's ready for testing and on in prod once it's ready for release
   * Make Feature toggles easy to remove
-    * Forget DRY code
+    * Forget DRY code, the copied copy will be deleted soon anyway
     * Make it easy to remove so bugs aren't introduced when removing the feature toggle.
 This is very important as you can't turn a feature off once it has been removed from the code base
+  *  Remove the feature toggle as soon as possible
+     * You don't want a feature toggle, around a feature toggle, around a feature toggle.
+Removing feature toggles as soon as possible helps to prevent this
   * Write unit tests for feature toggles, for both on and off
-    * Wrap all tests for a feature toggle in a describe
+    * Wrap all tests for a feature toggle in a describe.
+This has the added benefit of making it easy to delete the relevant tests when you delete the feature toggle
     ```js
       describe('website', () => {
         describe('Given the darkmode feature is turned on', () => {